najwasaeed44/ValueInvestor/README.md

 **3) Building a classifier to predict to buy, sell or hold the stock based on the training features.**

-To achieve this, both the `analysing.py` and `models.py` python files will be used.
+To achieve this, both the `analysing_report.py` and `models.py` python files will be used.
+So, let's see what every dataset going through:

 ### 1) Using `analysing.py` file to:
   - Data preprocessing: